dwrobel/flatcam/README.md

 - work in Paint Tool to bring it up to date with NCC Tool
 - updated the GUI in preferences for Calculator Tool
 - a small change in the Excellon UI
+- updated the Excellon and Geometry UI to be similar
+- put bases for future changes to Excellon Object UI such that each tool will hold it's own parameters

 15.01.2020